 Sunglasses.
 That’s what comes to mind when Pullman reminisces about Spaceballs.
 And that thought makes him laugh so hard, it takes a moment before he can explain.

-"They had a belief back in those days that the blue screen was bad for your eyes," Pullman said.
-"I can't remember if it was Mel or the assistant directors who heard this, but they would call cut and everyone would put on their sunglasses."
+“They had a belief back in those days that the bluescreen was bad for your eyes,” Pullman says.
+“I can’t remember if it was Mel or the assistant directors who heard this, but they would call cut and everyone would put on their sunglasses.”

-Even though they were warned the screen could damage their optic nerve or make them pass out after a while, some of the actors ditched the shades, Pullman said.
+Even though they were warned the screen could damage their optic nerve or make them pass out after a while, some of the actors ditched the shades, Pullman says.

-He added: "It was so hard to work the comedy in between takes when everyone was wearing sunglasses."
+He adds: “It was so hard to work the comedy in between takes when everyone was wearing sunglasses.”

-Brooks had an interesting method to deal with hitting a creative wall, Pullman recalled.
+Brooks had an interesting method to deal with hitting a creative wall, Pullman recalls.

-One of Pullman's favorite memories from his Spaceballs experience was the day he pissed off makeup artist Bob Mills, who he described as an "old-school professional who wore a tie and blazer everyday to work."
+One of Pullman’s favorite memories from his Spaceballs experience was the day he pissed off makeup artist Bob Mills, who he describes as an “old-school professional who wore a tie and blazer every day to work.”

 Pullman drove a 1972 Plymouth Valiant that he loved, but it would break down on a regular basis and someone from the crew would have to bring him to the set.
 One day, Mills had enough.

-"He said, 'Don't you know you need to behave like a star?!
-You come in here with that car like you're a farmer!'
-He was schooling me," the actor recalled, laughing.
+“He said, ‘Don’t you know you need to behave like a star?!
+You come in here with that car like you’re a farmer!’
+He was schooling me,” the actor recalls, laughing.

 Pullman also got some sage advice from the late, legendary costume designer Donfeld.

-"He told me, 'Don't worry kid, I am going to make you into a star.'
-He would grab the back of my pants and crunch them up and go, 'See, this is going to be the secret that you carry through your whole career.
-You gotta get that part tight around your butt,'" Pullman said.
+“He told me, ‘Don’t worry, kid, I am going to make you into a star.’
+He would grab the back of my pants and crunch them up and go, ‘See?
+This is going to be the secret that you carry through your whole career.
+You gotta get that part tight around your butt,'” Pullman says.

-Pullman, who has numerous projects in the works, such as the comedy film Battle of the Sexes and a western titled The Ballad of Lefty Brown, along with a new USA Network series, The Sinner, said Brooks imparted some wisdom on him 30 years ago that really stuck.
+Pullman, who has numerous projects in the works, including the comedy film Battle of the Sexes and a Western titled The Ballad of Lefty Brown, along with a new USA Network series, The Sinner, says Brooks imparted some wisdom on him 30 years ago that really stuck.